 On 23rd February 2023, DWP announced DHP government grants for 2023/24.
-For City of Lincoln and North Kesteven, these were exactly the same amounts as for 2022/23; the national DHP allocation for 2024/25 would also be the same as for 2023/24.
+For City of Lincoln and North Kesteven, these were exactly the same amounts as for 2022/23; and the announcement also stated that the national DHP allocation for 2024/25 would be the same as for 2023/24 - so individual local authorities may well receive the same figures for 2024/25 - although this would be confirmed later this year.

-As is usual, in advance of the new financial year a review of DHP internal guidance had been carried out - with two key changes implemented for 2023/24:
+As was usual, in advance of the new financial year a review of DHP internal guidance had been carried out - with two key changes implemented for 2023/24: